valhalla-lang/valhallac/README.md

   - [x] (Cool) error messages, with line and column number and read-out of the line.
   - [ ] Macros (incl. macro definitions and macro application).
 - [ ] Compiler (generating bytecode to assemble an executable file).
+  - [x] Table of constants and locals with basic PUSH & POP instructions as well as basic arithmetic.

 The VM, i.e. the backend for the language, is being developed independently and will have its own progress and check-list updates.